celest-dev/website/docs/functions/logging.md

 }
 ```

-When you call the cloud function, these logs will be streamed locally.
+When you call the function, these logs will be streamed locally.

 ```shell
 $ celest start